Updated by Ben Stegner on 12 July 2017.

 One shortcut as old as Windows itself that most people resort to when their system freezes up is CTRL + ALT + DEL.
 In modern versions of Windows, this will bring up the Windows security screen that lets you change your password or log off, among other things.

 The program you’re probably looking for is the Task Manager, which is directly accessed by the CTRL + SHIFT + ESC combo.
-Once you’re there, be sure you know what’s going on with our guide to the Task Manager.
+Once you’re there, be sure you know what’s going on with our tips on the Task Manager.

 Windows 8/8.1 Shortcuts

-Windows 8 and 8.1 (which makes significant improvements over Windows 8 – it’s important and free, so grab it now!) include their own set of key combos that might not apply in Windows 7 or earlier.
+Windows 8 and 8.1 (you shouldn’t use Windows 8 any longer as Microsoft is not supporting it) include their own set of key combos that might not apply in Windows 7 or earlier.
 Here are some shortcuts you’ll want to know if you’re rocking Windows 8.

 Open Charms Bar & Search